Moonlight63/ha-keypad-userdb/keypad-users/DOCS.md

 ## Installation

-~~Install the addon by adding the following repository URL to your Home Assistant addon store:~~
+For the time being, this addon only supports 64 bit.
+I know this is going to be a problem for some running homeassistant on rpi 3.
+Unfortunatly, I did not realize that prisma did not have precompiled binaries for anything other than 64 bit, so I need to compile it myself.

-I have not set up automatic builds for docker hub yet, so for now I am just git cloning and local building the repo in my local addons folder.
-I will work on publishing later once I have thing more feature compelete.
+Install the addon by adding the following repository URL to your Home Assistant addon store:

 ```bash
 https://github.com/Moonlight63/ha-keypad-userdb.git